-It is an inborn intelligence assessment system incorporating multiple intelligences.
-The system is based on research data from scientists and medical experts in Genetics, Embryology, Dermatoglyphics, Neuroscience and Pediatric-Psychology.
+DMIT is an inborn intelligence assessment system incorporating multiple intelligences.
+The DMIT system is based on research data from scientists and medical experts in Genetics, Embryology, Dermatoglyphics, Neuroscience and Pediatric-Psychology.

 Dermatoglyphics is the scientific study of fingerprints.
-It comes from two ancient greek words “derma” means skin and “glyph” means carve.
-The Human’s Fingerprints & Neocortex develop simultaneously from the 13th week to 21th week in the mother’s womb.
+It comes from two ancient Greek words “derma” means skin and “glyph” means carve.
+The human fingerprints & Neocortex develop simultaneously from the 13th week to 21st week in the mother’s womb.
+A fingerprint is an external display of gene and brain structure.
+Fingerprints are our genetic traits exposed outside our body.
 Fingerprints will never change in our lifetime.
-Hence everyone is unique and special.
 No two persons in the world have the same fingerprint and gene.
-Fingerprints are our genetic traits exposed outside our body.
-Fingerprint is an external display of gene and brain structure.
+Hence everyone is unique and special in their way.
+DMIT is one part of Dermatoglyphics

 - An Italian person named Marcello Malpighi (1628-1694) was the first one to Study fingerprints scientifically.